 40. Caesar with Taper Fade

 The Caesar cut traditionally features the same length all over, but it is versatile that can be tailored to suit your style.
-A popular option would be to pair it with a taper fade, which gives a classic look a modern update.
+A popular boys haircut would be to pair it with a taper fade, which gives a classic look and a modern update.
 The sides are kept short, gradually shortening from the top of the head downwards.
 The top has more length, allowing for a textured appearance.
 The pairing is fresh and cool but also easy to wear.

 41. Spiky Hair

 Spiky hair was a favorite in the 90s.
 Loved for its grunge aesthetic, it has been adapted to suit various hair lengths and textures in modern times.
 It is also slightly less dramatic, with boys opting to create the look on shorter hair, making it much more wearable.
 This is also much easier to achieve because the longer the hair, the more difficult it is to style, and it requires grooming products such as pomade or strong-hold wax.
 You can opt for defined spikes or keep them more messy and textured.

 There are many ways to wear a crop haircut, and the great thing about it is that you can adjust it to suit your preference.
 A textured crop with angular fringe is a more daring approach to this cut.
 Instead of opting for subtle blunt bangs, this fringe will get noticed.
 It will draw attention to the eyes and forehead.
 Textured hair has different layers within it, creating more volume and dimension.
 Combined with a fringe cut at an angle, you have a modern haircut that is perfect for a boy who wants to have some fun with their hair.